Interstate 690: Route description

-After crossing and connecting with State Fair Boulevard at exit 2, I-690 runs along the western shore of Onondaga Lake, passing under many pedestrian bridges.
-The highway serves the New York State Fairgrounds by way of exits 4 and 5, the former a large directional T interchange with NY 695.
+After crossing and connecting with State Fair Boulevard at exit 9, I-690 runs along the western shore of Onondaga Lake, passing under many pedestrian bridges.
+The highway serves the New York State Fairgrounds by way of exits 10 & 11 eastbound, and 12A-B westbound, with exits 10 & 12A creating a large directional T interchange with NY 695.
 Within this interchange was a signalized, at-grade intersection that connected I-690 to a parking area.
 For 12 days each year, the light was used to allow buses to carry New York State Fair attendees from the parking area across the road to the fair.
 I-690 was one of only a few Interstate Highways to feature a traffic light.
 Construction began in 2019 and finished in 2020 of a bridge overpass to this parking area, eliminating the need for a traffic signal.

 The freeway continues along the shore and bears toward the downtown area, where the shoulders frequently disappear and the buildings are often situated close to the freeway.
-It passes over a railroad grade and Hiawatha Boulevard before meeting NY 298 (Bear Street) at exit 7.
-In the interchange with NY 5 1 mi to the east, two lanes of I-690 disappear, and I-81 follows directly after in the center of the city with an incomplete interchange.
-There is no direct freeway ramp from I-690 east to I-81 north and I-81 south to I-690 west.
-NY 298, which connects to I-81 at exit 5A west of the I-81/I-690 interchange, must be used to make these connections.
+It passes over a railroad grade and Hiawatha Boulevard exit 13, before meeting NY 298 (Bear Street) at exit 14.
+In the interchange with West Street and NY 5 (West Genesee Street) 1 mi to the east, two lanes of I-690 disappear, and I-81 follows directly after in the center of the city with an incomplete interchange.
+There is no direct freeway ramp from I-690 east to I-81 BL north and I-81 BL south to I-690 west.
+NY 298, which connects to I-81 BL at exit 5A west of the I-81 BL/I-690 interchange, must be used to make these connections.

 I-690 rewidens to six lanes as it proceeds eastward out of Downtown Syracuse.
-2 mi from downtown, it connects to Burnet and Midler avenues by way of exit 11.
+2 mi from downtown, it connects to both Teall Avenue by way of exit 17, and Burnet and Midler avenues by way of exit 18.
 The latter is designated as NY 598; however, it is not signed as such from I-690.
-After a curve to the southeast, NY 635 meets the route at a cloverleaf interchange, utilizing collector–distributor roads to do so.
-The collector–distributor roads continue to a partial cloverleaf interchange (parclo) with Bridge Street, where they end.
-Shortly after this interchange, I-690 terminates at I-481.
+After a curve to the southeast, NY 635 meets the route at a cloverleaf interchange exits 19A-B, utilizing collector–distributor roads to do so.
+The collector–distributor roads continue to a partial cloverleaf interchange (parclo) with Bridge Street exit 19C, where they end.
+Shortly after this interchange, I-690 terminates at I-81.